fieldtrip/website/tutorial/automatic_artifact_rejection.md

 {{:tutorial:zthreshold.png|}}

-// Setting a higher or lower z-value threshold will make the detection of artifacts more conservative or liberal//
+*Figure: Setting a higher or lower z-value threshold will make the detection of artifacts more conservative or liberal*

 ## Padding